JPaoloMaloles/Tftraitors-frontend/README.md

 <li>Log in to an account.
 You will be redirected to a page where you can generate an API key.</li>
 <li>Confirm you are not a robot and click "REGENERATE API KEY"</li>
 <li>Click "Copy" next to the newly generated key</li>
-In your terminal:
-<li>Open your environment variables in a text editor by entering the following:
+<li>Open your environment variables in a text editor by entering the following in your terminal.
 <pre><code>code ~/.zshrc
 </code></pre></li>
 <li>Then, paste the following on a new or empty line anywhere, with [your_key] being the API key you received.